 Setting the coupon data

-The ‘Coupon Data’ field has options to set limits and restrictions to the coupon.
+The ‘Coupon Data’ field has options to set limits and restrictions on the coupon.
 Let’s first look into the ‘General’ section.

 Decide on the ‘Discount type.’